 One of the many lessons I have learned over the years is to let go of the need to always complain about the things I don’t like, the people that act in a way that I find unpleasant; to let go of the need to complain about past events and current situations.
 I have learned that my mind can play tricks on me and that my mind can make me think thoughts that are negative and destructive, and I have learned not to believe everything I think.

-Thoughts have power, great power – creative power, and if you manage to train your mind to work for you and not against you, you will find happiness. and you will be happy most of the time.
+Thoughts have power, great power, creative power, and if you manage to train your mind to work for you and not against you, you will find happiness.
 I think it’s very important for us to understand that, just like the amazing James Allen said it: “as you think, you travel, and as you love, you attract.
 You are today where your thoughts have brought you; you will be tomorrow where your thoughts take you.”

 And as a final thought, I want to share with you this beautiful poem I found on the Internet as I am sure you will enjoy reading it as much as I did.